Nearly 5 billion people around the world use the internet on a regular basis – and the number of active users continues to increase

 Imagine this: your B2B company is entering into a new territory and wants to generate some brand awareness.
 You and your team decide to put up some billboards around main roads and run a few LinkedIn ad campaigns focused on your target audience.

-Two months pass and you sit down to review data from the campaigns and determine how to allocate your marketing budget going forward.
+Two months pass and you sit down to review data from the campaigns and determine how to allocate your digital marketing budget going forward.
 You learn your sales team had a great first two months, so something must have worked, right?

 As you dig in, you learn the LinkedIn Ads led to 700,000 impressions, 3,000 landing page views, 200 collected emails, and 12 new clients likely to have a lifetime value of $4,000 each.
 You spent $10,000.